WesleyCh3n/dotfiles/README.md

 # WesleyCh3n's dotfiles

 WesleyCh3n's personal (minimal) dotfiles for MacOS/Ubuntu/Manjaro.
 If you see something useful feel free to use.
+Use as your own risk!

 ## Contents:
 - neovim config